Later Life Workplace Index

-The Later Life Workplace Index (LLWI) serves as a measurement instrument for age-inclusive organizational practices and working conditions for the successful employment of age-diverse workforces.
+The Later Life Workplace Index (LLWI) serves as a measurement instrument for age-friendly organizational practices and working conditions for the successful employment of age-diverse and aging workforces.
 Especially in the light of demographic change and shortages of skilled workers, the employment of older workers gains importance.
 The index summarizes practices and working conditions that are beneficial for an older workforce by fostering their health, motivation, and performance.
 A corresponding questionnaire containing 80 items can be used to evaluate organizational practices on nine domains.

 The index was developed at the chair of Professor Dr. Jürgen Deller at Leuphana University of Lüneburg.
 It emerged from a cooperation with the German Federal Institute for Occupational Safety and Health, the Demographie Netzwerk e.V., and the Goinger Kreis e.V.

 Objectives

 The LLWI aims to identify organizational factors for the successful employment of older workers and make them measurable.
 Research regarding the index can help to understand the relative importance of individual organizational practices for the success and sustainability of the employment of older workers.
 Organizations are able to easily assess their working conditions for older workers and to identify areas for improvement.
 Hence the LLWI contributes to coping with demographic change and its consequences from an organizational perspective.